omnicrafter/express-bookstore/README.md

-An express.js application that validates resources
+An express.js books application that validates resources